alfonsoer/thera/README.md

 The label_val.txt validation file is generated in the same directory level as val_img. [(label_val.txt)](https://github.com/alfonsoer/thera/blob/main/label_val.txt)

 ### Results with ResNet with pretrained weights
 Due to hardware constrains I could not finish testing the pre-trained resnet.
 The only results I got didn't use weighted random sampling, reaching a BA in the order of 85%.
+I am pretty sure the results could improve by adding the WRS when training each batch.
 In general the learning behaviour using this pre-trained renest-18 is more stable accross epochs than the simple CNN I've used before.
-Pending to finish testing.
+Pending to finish testing resnet-18 with WRS.

 ![image](https://github.com/user-attachments/assets/57ea0fec-4e06-459e-a9ee-83958fd7c706)

 # How to execute the code ?